LowUp/Password_Manager/README.md

 - install requirements : ````pip install -r requirements.txt````
 - Create a database and connect to it.
 - Create a table to store your passwords (see 'table_structure.sql').
-- Create a .env file and enter your DB info inside the file
+- Create a .env file and enter your DB info inside the file (see below).
-- Create a folder named ```logs``` at the root of the program
 ``````
 HOST=YOUR_HOST_NAME
 BDD=YOUR_BDD_NAME